Trick #3

-In amicable divorces, the parties do not fall for the tricks.
+In amicable divorces, the parties do not fall for the traps.
 They realize that they are not in a dispute but rather in a transition from married life to separated life.
 Rather than bitter resentment, they experience and process the sadness.
 They view their attorneys as guides rather than as warriors.
 They still see the other spouse as a human being, not a rival, and recognize the mixed feelings they have for one another.
 We look at amicable divorcing spouses as the rational ones, but they are the irrational ones because they are not playing the divorce game the way it is set up – as a dispute.

 Leave a Reply